2023-24 Odyssey of the Mind Program Guide

 - Be environmentally conscientious: Dispose of batteries according to manufacturers’ recommendations; e.g, NiCad should be recycled, as the cadmium in NiCad batteries is a toxic metal.

 (22) Membership Sign: All teams are required to have a membership sign visible throughout the presentation of its long-term problem solution.
 (See Penalties for additional info.)
-If the membership sign falls down or is obstructed there is no penalty provided the team fixes the situation in a timely fashion.
+If the membership sign falls down or is obstructed there is no penalty.

 (23) Copyrights: Members may use current long-term problem titles and icons and may photocopy Odyssey of the Mind materials for distribution within the membership during the program year, but these materials are copyrighted and may not be distributed beyond the membership and without permission for future use.
 In all areas — music, visuals, written word, characters — it is the team’s responsibility to avoid copyright violations.
 It is illegal to use and reproduce copyrighted material without the owner’s permission.
 The team should find out if a work is copyrighted and obtain permission to use the work.
 Judges will not require teams to produce a letter of permission to use a copyrighted work, since they cannot ascertain who holds the copyright.
 Therefore, they will not penalize a team for not producing a letter of permission.
 However, teams must be aware that, in some cases, they could be prosecuted by copyright holders if they use copyrighted material without obtaining permission.
 It is up to the team to determine what, if any, copyright laws apply to any nonteam-originated material it wishes to use.
 Neither CCI or its affiliates can assist teams seeking such information or permission.